Yangjingyuan-HK/lerobot-so101-policy-evaluation/README.md

 - GitHub: [@Yangjingyuan-HK](https://github.com/Yangjingyuan-HK)
 - Email: `25092109d@connect.polyu.hk`

-## License

-Apache License 2.0 — inherited from the upstream [LeRobot](https://github.com/huggingface/lerobot) project.
-See [LICENSE](./LICENSE) for details.
+---

 ## 🙏 Acknowledgements

-This project builds on the excellent [LeRobot](https://github.com/huggingface/lerobot) library developed by the Hugging Face robotics team.
-The original LeRobot library is licensed under Apache 2.0.
+Built on top of the excellent [LeRobot](https://github.com/huggingface/lerobot) library from the Hugging Face robotics team.
+Upstream code and this project are licensed under **Apache 2.0**.